 If a third party caused, or is responsible for, an injury or illness sustained by you or your Spouse and/or Children, the Plan requires a signed Subrogation Agreement or other document to protect the Plan's subrogation and reimbursement rights before the Plan pays any benefits over \$500.
 You must agree to cooperate with the Plan as reasonably requested.
 In the event that you settle your claim with the third party, this Plan will not make any payments for the health bills related to that injury or illness.
-The Plan Administrator may refuse to pay benefits, or cease to pay benefits, on your or your Spouse and/or Children's behalf if (i) you, your Spouse and/or Children, or (ii) the parents and/or guardian of your Spouse and/or Children, refuse to sign any document deemed by the Plan Administrator to be relevant in protecting the Plan's subrogation or reimbursement rights or fail to provide relevant information to the Plan when requested.
+The Plan Administrator may refuse to pay benefits, or cease to pay benefits, on your or your Spouse and/or Children's behalf if (i) you, your Spouse and/or Children, or (ii) the parents and/or guardian of your Spouse and/or Children, or (iii) legal representative retained by you, your Spouse and/or Children, or (iv) the parents and/or guardian of your Spouse and/or Children, refuse to sign any document deemed by the Plan Administrator to be relevant in protecting the Plan's subrogation or reimbursement rights or fail to provide relevant information to the Plan when requested.
 The term "information" includes, but is not limited to, any documents, insurance policies, police reports, or any reasonable request by the Plan Administrator to enforce the Plan's rights.